Akinrujomuoluwatobi/FootballFixture/README.md

 3. [Alamofire](targetURL "https://cocoapods.org/pods/Alamofire") : Alamofire is an HTTP networking library written in Swift.
 4. [AlamofireObjectMapper](targetURL "https://cocoapods.org/pods/AlamofireObjectMapper") : An extension to Alamofire which automatically converts JSON response data into swift objects using ObjectMapper.
 5. [FootballData](targetURL "https://www.football-data.org/client/login") : An open source movie listing

+##  How to Access Codebase
+1. Clone the repository
+2. Do "git install" to install dependencies
+3. Run the app upon successful build of the project